rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Bitcoin
  -- *if it is true* --
- fixes not just modern art, but fixes the problem of fiat money.
+ fixes modern art, and all of
+ the problems of fiat money.

 ## The problem of fiat money

-Bitcoin was specifically designed to fix the problem of fiat money, the problem of politics and money, the biggest problem burdening human civilization throughout history.
+Bitcoin was specifically designed to fix the problem of fiat money, the problem of politics and money, the incessant problem that has burdened human civilization throughout history.

 You may have gotten into Bitcoin as